 14. Complimentary Authorized-User Gold Cards

-With so many amazing American Express Platinum benefits, you might want to share them with a family member or friend.
+With so many amazing Amex Platinum benefits, you might want to share them with a family member or friend.
 You can add up to three authorized users with Platinum-level benefits for a total of $175 per year.
 Each additional Platinum Card authorized user is $175 each.

 The cost of additional authorized users can add up quickly, though.
 So, American Express offers authorized user Gold cards for no charge.
 You can add up to 99 of these complimentary Gold cards to your account.
 Keep in mind that these authorized user Gold cards are not the same as the American Express Gold Card that you can apply for.